wso2/docs-ei/en/streaming-integrator/docs/admin/monitoring-the-streaming-integrator.md

 order to view statistics relating to the performance of your Streaming Integrator deployment in the Status Dashboard.

-!!!info
+!!! tip "Before you begin""
-    - If you need to monitor the performance of the Streaming Integrator via a status dashboard, you need to download the WSO2 Stream Processor and use the dashboard shipped with it.
-To download and install and install the Stream Processor, see [Stream Processor Documentation - Installing the Product](https://docs.wso2.com/display/SP4xx/Installing+the+Product).
+    - Download the Analytics Dashboard from the [WSO2 Analytics Dashboard Github Repository](https://github.com/wso2/analytics-dashboard/releases).
-    - In this section, `<DASHBOARD_HOME` refers to the `<SP_HOME>/wso2/dashboard` directory.
+    - Once you extract the zip file, the extracted location is referred to as the `<DASHBOARD_HOME>` in the rest of this section.

 ### Assigning unique carbon IDs to nodes

 Carbon metrics uses the carbon ID as the source ID for metrics.
 Therefore, all the worker nodes are required to have a **unique carbon ID** defined in the
-`wso2.carbon:` section of the `<SP_HOME>/conf/dashboard/deployment.yaml` file as shown in the extract below.
+`wso2.carbon:` section of the `<SI_HOME>/conf/dashboard/deployment.yaml` file as shown in the extract below.

 !!! info
     You need to ensure that the carbon ID of each node is unique because it is required for the Status dashboard to identify the worker nodes and display their statistics accordingly.